 I usually start my visit at the Office de Tourisme in the Maison du Patrimoine.
 Besides being an information point, it also houses a small but interesting exhibition on medieval ceiling paintings.
 These interior decorations display coats of arms, portraits, proverbs and sayings and even little jokes.
 The house owners took great care to show visitors who they were, who their family and friends were, and what they did for a living.
 Almost like social media ‘avant la lettre’.

 Beautifully covered market

-Finally, I managed to get everyone on the shore, and we continued our stroll.
-As we walked around Lagrasse, we passed the impressive Sainte-Marie l’Orbie Abbey, known as one of the most prestigious in France.
+If you continue your stroll from the old bridge, it will lead you to the impressive Sainte-Marie l’Orbie Abbey, known as one of the most prestigious in France.
 Today, it hosts a library and a café, and you can visit a part of it.
-A bit further on we crossed the river again, by a dam this time.
-And that is where everybody was!
-Entire families were having a blast in the cool water of the Orbieu.
-On the other side of the dam, I spotted an otter.
+A bit further on I crossed the river again, over a dam this time.
+And this is where everybody is during the summer!
+Entire families are having a blast in the cool water of the Orbieu.
+On one visit, I spotted an otter on the other side of the dam.
 I think it was trying to cool down as well…